mi3nts/instructables/linux/draginoSetup.md

    - Eg: Installing remoteit (4.13.5) to root... --------------------- Claim this device --------------------- Use the code **ABCDEF1** to register this device to your account --------------------- Claim this device --------------------- Configuring remoteit.
 Installation complete
 -  Click Refresh

-## Step 6: Updating UN/PW for the device
-- Via the System tab, click on remote General Button
-- Update both root and admin passwords